Contact Information

 Hours: 54 lecture

 A foundational management course for understanding how to manage human capital.
-Topics, practical application projects and case studies that demonstrate the importance of human resources to drive innovation and competitive advantage.
-Five functional areas covered include staffing, human resource development, employee relations, workplace health and safety, and compensation.
+The coursework includes a mix of practical application projects and case studies that demonstrate the importance of human resources to care for employees, drive innovation, and create a competitive advantage.
+An overview of the functional areas of Human Resources including recruitment and staffing, labor laws and legal compliance, compensation and benefits, training and development, workplace health, safety, and security and employee relations.
 (CSU)

 BUS 0280.
 Introduction to Marketing